FLOOD IN THE VALLEY

 Two pairs of lovers on opposite sides of a mountain, both looking beyond their rural communities towards a world on the brink of change.
 In 1960s West Virginia, a young interracial couple struggles with whether to stand up to — and with — their community as it faces the prospect of a new dam that would flood their town.
 Meanwhile, in the hills of Sichuan province in the 1920s, a young couple belonging to the Nuosu ethnic minority are forced to part when a dispute erupts between their neighboring clans.

 The Chinese story is set in Liangshan, an autonomous prefecture in Sichuan, China.
-Literally meaning “cool mountains,” Liangshan is home to over two million people belonging to the Nuosu people.
-Significantly isolated from the rest of China until the 1950s, the Nuosu have a rich cultural tradition and vibrant artistic heritage distinct from the Han majority.
+Literally meaning “cool mountains,” about half of Liangshan’s 4.5 million inhabitants identify as Nuosu.
+Significantly isolated from the rest of China until the 1950s, the Nuosu have a rich cultural and artistic heritage distinct from the Han Chinese majority.

 The American narrative is set in the Appalachian hills of Wood County, West Virginia.
 In recent decades, several Appalachian communities were flooded with the creation of man-made lakes, justified by the Army Corps of Engineers on environmental and economic grounds.

 Both Liangshan and Appalachia have been home to racially and culturally diverse rural communities for centuries.
 While distinct in many respects, both regions are known for a rich musical tradition featuring mountain hollers, mouth harps, flutes, and drums.